Momentum-Team-11/notes/js-arrays.md

 students.slice() // returns a new array
 ```

-There is also a newer syntax for copying arrays using the spread operator.
+A newer syntax for copying arrays uses three dots `...` called the _spread operator_.

 ```js
 let newArray = [...students]